Latest Team Rankings

 On the high school level, the state has become known for its quarterbacks, but Rivals.com national recruiting analyst Mike Farrell went with a running back at the top of his re-rank.

 "This is the toughest call at the top of any state," he said.
-"How do you choose between Peterson and Young at No. 1?
+"How do you choose between Adrian Peterson and Vince Young at No. 1?
 I'll go with Peterson because he's still the best all-around running back I've ever seen in high school and Young was a raw passer, but it was a close call."

 Young players such as Florida State defensive lineman Mario Edwards and Texas running back Johnathan Gray have plenty of time to prove their rankings correct, while the judgments on many of the signal callers are in.